 10. Water Play: What's summer without water?
 While the public pools and splash pads might be closed, you can still have fun with water in the park!
 Most shelters have water spickets.
 Grab water guns, balloons, buckets, cups, and put on swimsuits.
 No matter what you do to incorporate water into your outing, everyone is sure to stay cool and have a great time.

 11. Scavenger Hunt: Scavenger hunts are for all ages.
 You can make them as simple or elaborate as you want.
+Here is a printable one, but you can find a million different printables on Pinterest.

 12. Socially Distanced Small Family & Friends Outing: Many parks have grills to cook on and shelter houses with playgrounds, fishing and lakes.
 It is a fabulous place to reconnect with enough room for everyone to spread out, be comfortable and have a memorable time together.